suixinsuo/olympus-protocol/docs/B2B/OlympusBasicIndex.md

 #### &emsp;Parameters
 > _name: Index name </br>
-  _symbol: Index symbol (The derivative is ERC20 compatible, so it follow the rules of ERC20.
-For example: the symbol length can be any, but it's better to keep it from 2 - 5) </br>
+  _symbol: Index symbol (The derivative is ERC20 compatible, so it follows the rules of the ERC20 standard.
+For example: the symbol length can be any, but it's recommended to keep it between two to five characters for convenience when displaying) </br>
   _description: Index description </br>
   _category: Index category </br>
   _decimals: Index decimals (normally it should be 18) </br>
-  _tokens: The token addresses that the index can buy, sell and rebalance </br>
+  _tokens: The token addresses that the index will buy, sell and rebalance </br>
-  _wights: the weights of token </br>
+  _weights: The weights of the tokens </br>

 #### &emsp;Example code
 ```javascript